 Graduates are eligible to take the board examination of the American Board of Psychiatry and Neurology.

 The Adult Neurology Residency at Mayo Clinic's campus in Florida began in July 2002 and has received maximum ACGME accreditation every cycle since its inception.
-Our residents have participated in numerous departmental, institutional, regional and national committees.
-As of June 30, 2012, the resident complement is four annually.
+The residency program began with three residents per year in 2002, grew to four residents per year in 2012, and now will be recruiting a class of six resident for the 2021 Match.